Building a treatment plan that’s right for you

 Before injecting PALYNZIQ, talk to your healthcare provider right away if you cannot or will not use auto-injectable epinephrine to treat a severe allergic reaction.
 If you are pregnant or plan to become pregnant while taking PALYNZIQ, talk to your healthcare provider to discuss the risks and benefits of taking PALYNZIQ during pregnancy to you and your unborn baby.
 If you are breastfeeding or plan to breastfeed, talk to your healthcare provider to discuss the risks and benefits of taking PALYNZIQ while breastfeeding for you and your baby.

-Percentage of patients who experienced common side effects in clinical studies when starting (induction) and increasing (titration) their PALYNZIQ dose (out of 285 patients who participated in the clinical trials)
+Percentage of patients who experienced common side effects in clinical trials when starting (induction) and increasing (titration) their PALYNZIQ dose (N=285)

 - During maintenance (ongoing), common side effects were injection site reactions, such as redness, itching, pain, bruising, rash, swelling, or tenderness; joint pain; hypersensitivity reactions; headache; skin reactions that spread on your skin and last at least 14 days, such as itching, rash, or redness; itching; nausea; stomach pain; nose and throat pain; feeling very tired; vomiting; cough; and diarrhea